kingpauloaquino/GITPull-Server/README.md

 If all set, run the gitserver for Linux/Mac `./gitserver`

-Then, you can access it on your browser. `http://localhost:21885/pull` or `http://localhost:21885/pull?branch=main`
+Then, you access it on your browser. `http://localhost:21885/pull` or `http://localhost:21885/pull?branch=main`

-Or, watch my video sample on youtube - [Youtube/Git Pull over the Browser](https://youtu.be/J4BEja5SI-E)
+Or, watch my video sample on youtube. - [Youtube/Git Pull over the Browser](https://youtu.be/J4BEja5SI-E)

 ## Notes

 Be sure you allow the ./gitserver to your privacy policy if you are a mac m1 user (Full Disk Access)

-And, be sure that you can git pull on your project via terminal before you use this app
+And, be sure that you can git pull on your project via terminal before using this app.